kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 Hard work.

 ### It was my decision, and I was wrong

-In the end it turned out that microservices only solved one half of our original problems (slow running tests) and only added one of the benefits (motivated developers).
+In the end, it turned out that microservices only solved one-half of our original problems (slow-running tests) and only added one of the benefits (motivated developers).
 The other problems were either not solved, or just replaced by the same problems with a different flavor.
 Adding to that, a lot of unexpected challenges and problems were also brought to the table.

 So yeah, I was wrong.
 If I were to go back, I would stop myself from making that decision.
-If anyone from TestaViva is reading this, I encourage you to start the process of reverting now.
-I defended my decision for a long time, and not because of pride, but because I really belived that we would harvest the benefits in the long run.
-But I see things in a different light now.
+I defended my decision for a long time, and not because of pride, but because I really believed that we would harvest the benefits in the long run, but I'm of another belief this day.

-At least I know now that my next product will be a monolith, and I’ll be happy about it - also when the next microservice hype train arrives in 10-20 years (because when you stick around long enough, you realize that everything is just a recursion).
+At least I know now that my next product will be a monorepo with a minimum of services, probably, hopefully, only a backend and a frontend services, and I’ll be happy about it - also when the next microservice hype train arrives in 10-20 years I'll make sure to not board it (when you stick around long enough, you realize that everything is just a recursion).

-##### Post Scriptum: The slow running tests
+##### Post Scriptum: The slow-running tests

 At the time we started our migration to microservices, our test suite had a runtime of approximately 45 minutes.
 It was beginning to make our CI workflow more painful.
 Since the CI workflow would need to run twice for a production build, correcting bugs would require at least two hours of waiting.
 That was really frustrating for both the business and the developers (me included).